hed-standard/hed-standard.github.io/schema-browser-documentation.md

 # Push and check changes

-Commit and push your changes to origin Github repo and check http://www.hedtags.org/display_hed.html to make sure the changes you made are reflected correctly on the public page.
+Commit and push your changes to the Github repo and check http://www.hedtags.org/display_hed.html to make sure the changes you made are reflected correctly on the public page.
 You might need to wait couple minutes before the changes is reflected on the remote server.